quangbestdev/tmp-dev-challenge/README.md

 - use any method of styling you want (css, sass, styled-components, styled-jsx, etc.)
 - The data you need to create the blog post cards is hardcoded in the `blogs.js` file.
 Each blog post has 1-2 `categories`, and the blog post cards can be filtered by clicking/selecting the categories at the top.
 - Any number of `categories` can be active/selected at any time.
 A blog post card is visible if at least one of its categories has been selected.
 If no categories are selected, all blog post cards are visible.
+- the hover state for selected categories should follow the design.
+Any other hover states you create on the page are bonus points!
 - You should also make the 'Get Started With Undone' panel, as well as the footer.
 Make them as mobile-responsive as you want.
 - Email us a link to the repo when done!